 Customer Effort Score (CES)

 For today’s modern consumer, reduced customer effort is a key driver of satisfaction and loyalty.
-It’s why we’ve witnessed the emergence of the customer effort survey (CES), which is based on the idea that the easier you make your business to deal with, the more likely your customers will be to return.
+It’s why we’ve witnessed the emergence of the Customer Effort Score survey (CES), which is based on the idea that the easier you make your business to deal with, the more likely your customers will be to return.

 Before getting started with your CES survey, it’s worth conducting a customer effort audit, of all your communication channels with customers, so you can examine where your customers appear to be expending the greatest effort.
 You can then use this information to guide the direction of your survey questions and help maximise the value you can obtain through your survey.